 The Lutheran Social Service of the Miami Valley begins to administer the Consumer Credit Counseling Service debt management program offered by the former Lutheran Community Services of Springfield, Ohio, and then extends the program to Dayton.

-First We-Care Homes group home is opened in Cincinnati for individuals with mental retardation and developmental disabilities.
+The first We-Care Homes group home is opened in Cincinnati for individuals with developmental disabilities.
 We-Care Homes now serves more than 180 people in a variety of settings throughout southwest Ohio.

-The HandiVan transportation service for elderly and disabled persons is established in Miami County, Ohio, based at Zion Lutheran Church, Tipp City.
+The HandiVan transportation service for elderly and disabled persons is established in Miami County, Ohio, based at Zion Lutheran Church in Tipp City.

 In collaboration with community volunteers and local congregations, a Once Around Shop is opened in Eaton, Ohio, housing the Preble County Human Needs Center.

-Corporate name is changed from The Lutheran Social Service of the Miami Valley to Lutheran Social Services of the Miami Valley.
+The name of The Lutheran Social Service of the Miami Valley is changed to Lutheran Social Services of the Miami Valley.